-One issue that really frustrates me is the treatment of Alzheimer's caregivers.
+One issue that really frustrates me is the treatment of Alzheimer's care partners.

 However, if you have a loved one, family member, or friend that is an Alzheimer's caregiver and all you do is tell them what a great job they are doing -- it is not enough.